Macrometacorp/docs/docs/streams/kafka_on_gdn/fluent-bit-client.md

 ## Installation

-The correct installation was proven on Ubuntu OS.
+Following are the steps for Fluent Bit installation on Ubuntu OS.
 The below steps will show how to build and install Fluent Bit with correct plugins and modules.

 ### Prequisites